juribeparada/MMDVM_man/MMDVM-Pi_v1_0_en.md

-# Enable serial port in Raspberry Pi 3 or Pi Zero W
+# Enable serial port in Raspberry Pi 4 or Raspberry Pi 3 or Pi Zero W

 This this necessary only if you are installing a fresh copy of Raspbian OS.
 Images like "Pi-Star" are already OK.